Welcome to My New Format

 1956 Landonian Photo

 Congratulations are in order to Classmate Eddie Porch on the publication of his recent book, "From the Halls of Cuba."
 It appears to be well-received by publishers and readers alike.
-This book is a novel combining Eddie's personal life and experiences as an US Army Special Forces/Airborne Soldier together with his knowledge of Cuban Dictator Fidel Castro's destruction of an island that he once loved as a young man.
+This book is a novel combining Eddie's personal life and experiences as an US Army Special Forces/Airborne Soldier together with his knowledge of Dictator Fidel Castro's ruination of Cuba, a beautiful island he once loved to visit as a young man.

 Book Cover for "From the Halls of Cuba"